regiiis/AirQualityMonitoringAndPrediction/README.md

 ```
 5. Add to GitHub:

-- Go to GitHub → Profile Settings → SSH and GPG keys
+- Go to GitHub → Profile "Settings" → SSH and GPG keys
 - Click "New SSH key"
 - Paste your key and save
 ```bash